 Wix has generally stronger customer support, mainly because everything is rolled into one package.
 Support agents can answer questions about hosting, domains, templates, the site editor or installing apps.
 With WordPress, you’ll likely need to call different companies, depending on the issue.

 On the other hand, WordPress is so widely used, there’s a vast user community willing to respond to questions.
 You can also simply Google your question to find one of the many free support resources.
-For example, we have detailed support guides for all our Fit Web Themes WordPress themes and provide one-on-one support via our Q&A forum.
+For example, we have detailed support guides for all our Fit Web Themes WordPress themes.
 Most themes and plug-ins will provide free resources as well.

 - Phone and email support available weekdays from 8 a.m. to 8 p.m.
 Eastern time